DhGuesmi/HANGMAN/README.md

 ## Credits

-The game was inspired from jebrain academy, you can find them here: https://www.jetbrains.com/academy/
+The game was inspired from jetbrain academy as they guided me step by step to complete this beginner project.
+You can find them here:
+https://www.jetbrains.com/academy/

 And my profile here: